chardek/docker-svnserve/README.md

 * /svn/<archive> for as many subversion archives as desired
 * /svn/svn.sasldb for the subversion sasl user/password database
 * /svn/msmtprc for the msmtp-mta configuration for sending mail

+You might also want to control what uid and gid that svnserver uses.
+You can do so by setting environment variables:
+* SVN_UID
+* SVN_GID